Authentic Lessons for 21st Century Learning

 Extend

 Show slide 14.
 Distribute the Ekphrasis Example handout.
 Consider taking a few minutes to analyze the structure of the poem about the Seurat painting with your students.
 Afterward, invite students to move to the second page of the Art Critic Activity handout.
 Have students use the line starters to construct their original poem.
-Once students have had time to reflect on their preferred piece of art from the virtual tour, instruct them to use their notes to shape an ekphrastic poem.
-They have the option of writing the drafts of their poems in the allotted space at the bottom of the second page of the handout.
+Once students have had time to reflect on their preferred piece of art from the virtual tour, instruct them to use their notes to create an ekphrastic poem.

 Evaluate